kubernetes/kubernetes/examples/storage/minio/README.md

   Minio understands that it is running within a cluster manager, and uses this cluster management infrastructure for allocation of compute and storage resources.

+  The pods use the [official Minio Docker image](https://hub.docker.com/r/minio/minio/~/dockerfile/) from Docker Hub.
 This example uses some of the core components of Kubernetes:

   - [_Pods_](https://kubernetes.io/docs/user-guide/pods/)
   - [_Services_](https://kubernetes.io/docs/user-guide/services/)